yrismo/JGPFpage/documentation.md

 ## Element 5 Documentation

 Element 5 features multiple scenes that can be swapped between using buttons implemented through GUI.
-For my fifth element, I reused previous elements as a foundation for the scenes, modifying the positions and texures of the shapes that they were made of.
+The fifth element gives the most opportunity to be creative and implement various techniques utilised throughout the course so for my fifth element, I reused previous elements as a foundation for the scenes, modifying the positions and texures of the shapes that they were made of.

-* Scene 1: Depicts a cube floating above the sphere
-* Scene 2: Depicts a cylinder floating just diagonal to the side of the sphere, the cylinder is textured.
-* Scene 3: Depicts a donut floating diagonally and above the sphere, the donut is textured.
+* Scene 1: A large, black sphere sitting atop a red and white cube.
+The plane beneath them is brightly coloured with various tall shapes in the corners of the plane.
+* Scene 2: A 3D environment with a small village, as a massive herd of elephants march past with ominous red lighting.
+* Scene 3: A large cylinder textured to look like a tin sitting on top of a ground plane that is textured like beans.
+There is a large capsule object too.

 Prior to being built using "npm run element05build", the fifth element sat in a folder named "element05", which was made up of two folders: assets and src.
 The assets folder contains the image that is applied like a texture to the shapes surrounding the sphere in the scenes, and the src folder contained all the typescript files for all the scenes and the GUI.

 Once built it creates a folder called "dist" which holds the now built files; the index file has changed, pulling from the fresh files within the assets folder.

-Although the fifth element gives the most opportunity to be creative and implement various techniques utilised throughout the course